1. How do Artists Get on Playlists?

 4. How do I submit a song to a Spotify playlist?

-So now you’re thinking how can Groover help submit my music to playlists?
+So now you’re thinking how can Groover help you submit your music to Spotify playlists?
 Well, Groover really can.
 Signing yourself or your band onto the Groover platform opens up hundreds of opportunities to get your music to a playlist curator or music professional.

 They’re here to find new music in their specialized genre.
 Carefully selected by the Groover team, these music influencers and professionals can get your music onto Spotify playlists.
 Through either themselves or through their industry contacts.
 If they like your music